shibasisr/shibasisr.github.io/_pages/about.md

 permalink: about/
 author_profile: true

-I work on particle physics phenomenology focusing on bottom quark decays.
-In particular, I study the decays of bottom quark bound states which are produced copiously in experiments like Belle, Babar and LHCb.
-These decays play a very important role in our understanding of the Standard Model of elementary particles.
-My job is to analyze experimental signals of such bottom hadron decays using model-independent methods and look for footprints of physics beyond the Standard Model.

 <style type='text/css'>
 h2, h3, h4, h5, h6 {margin: 0;}
 .br {display: block; margin-bottom: 0em; margin: 0;}
 </style>

 {% include base_path %}
+# xyz
+I work on particle physics phenomenology focusing on bottom quark decays.
+In particular, I study the decays of bottom quark bound states which are produced copiously in experiments like Belle, Babar and LHCb.
+These decays play a very important role in our understanding of the Standard Model of elementary particles.
+My job is to analyze experimental signals of such bottom hadron decays using model-independent methods and look for footprints of physics beyond the Standard Model.

 ## Employments
 ### - April 2023 - present : Postdoctoral fellow, Chennai Mathematical Institute, India.